-The following piece by MEHL (Claude Schötz, Hannes Bröcker, Jonas Loh, and Marian Kaiser) debuted under the “The Discrete Charm of the Alphabet” segment at Haus der Kulturen der Welt’s long-term project “The New Alphabet” (taking place from 2019 to 2021).
+The following piece by the artist group MEHL (Claude Schötz, Hannes Bröcker, Jonas Loh, and Marian Kaiser) is first published as prose here, though it debuted under the “The Discrete Charm of the Alphabet” exhibition segment at Haus der Kulturen der Welt’s long-term project “The New Alphabet” (taking place from 2019 to 2021).
 From conversations with Sybille Krämer and an ongoing experimental involvement with her books through fictional forms and various media, the artist group MEHL has distilled a digestible and rather indiscrete “Geist,” with Sybille Krämer’s DNA as core ingredient.
 The audience will be served a kind of high-tech madeleine, strictly in line with the Deleuzian dictum, that the speaking machine is an eating machine.
 The madeleine will enable non-binary forms of communication, while digging for repressed situations and technological desires in the subconscious of European media history and theory.
 Its aftertaste will stay with the audience during the following three lectures.
 MEHL is an artist collective and dinner service specialized in concrete fabulation and synthetic theory.

 What if desire is a machine?
 What machine would it be?
 There are 13,731 weather stations around the globe, 8,341 of which do not only constantly monitor temperature, humidity, and air pressure, but also measure emission levels, particles, and industrial residuals the air contains.
 Last year, the German Meteorological Service developed an algorithm for the Air Force’s new drone program.
 It determines the prospected visibility in a specific area at a specific time, one day in advance, by correlating the measurements of every weather station on the planet.
 The program communicates its findings in a set of data and an image of the sky expected the next day.
 The color of this screen image is mixed according to the meteorological measurements, the blend of particles in the air, in relation to a HEX color code.
 The woman searching for the color of her lost lover’s eyes is looking for a blue somewhere around Hex Code #009ACD, but with dots of green and a touch of red close to classic Rose Madder.
 Every time, the algorithm presents her with an image of one of tomorrow’s skies close to this specific color, somewhere in the world, she has one day to get there, to see it.